Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 ## Quality assurance and control

+When planning your data collection efforts, first pull out your data sources catalog (see Section \@ref(document-catalog)).
+This document will be a guide during your data collection planning period.
+Recall that every row in that document is an original instrument to be collected for your study.
+Some of your data sources may also include external datasets, which we will discuss in Chapter \@ref(capture).

-In addition to planning data collection logistics (i.e. how will data be collected, who will collect it, and when), teams should spend time prior to data collection anticipating potential data integrity problems that may arise during data collection and putting procedures in place that will reduce those errors [@dime_analytics_data_2021; @northern_illinois_university_data_2023].
+In addition to planning data collection logistics for your original data sources (i.e. how will data be collected, who will collect it, and when), teams should spend time prior to data collection anticipating potential data integrity problems that may arise during data collection and putting procedures in place that will reduce those errors [@dime_analytics_data_2021; @northern_illinois_university_data_2023].
 As shown in Figure \@ref(fig:fig11-1), creating data collection instruments is typically a collaborative effort between the project management and data management team members.
 Even if the project management team builds the tools, the data management team is overseeing that the data collected from the tool aligns with expectations set in the data dictionary.
 In this chapter we will review two types of practices that both project management and data management team members can implement that will improve the integrity of your data.

 1. Quality assurance practices that happen before data is collected
     - Best practices associated with designing and building your data collection instruments
 2. Quality control practices implemented during data collection
     - Best practices associated with managing and reviewing data during collection

-## Quality Assurance {#collect-assurance}
+## Quality assurance {#collect-assurance}

 <div class="figure" style="text-align: center">
 <img src="img/data_collected7.PNG" alt="Common education research data collection methods" width="100%" />
 <p class="caption">(\#fig:fig11-3)Common education research data collection methods</p>
 </div>

 Education researchers collect original data in many ways (see Figure \@ref(fig:fig11-3)).
 The focus of this chapter will be on data collected via forms (i.e., a document with spaces to respond to questions).
-Forms are widely used to collect data in education research (think questionnaires, assessments, observation forms, or a progress monitoring form on a website), yet if developed poorly, they can produce some of the most problematic data issues.
+Forms are widely used to collect data in education research (i.e., think questionnaires, assessments, observation forms, or a progress monitoring form on a website), yet if developed poorly, they can produce some of the most problematic data issues.
 On the flip side, if the practices discussed in this chapter are implemented, forms can also be the easiest tool to remedy issues with.

 The focus on forms is not to discount the importance of data collected through other means such as video or audio recording, where issues such as participant privacy and data security and integrity should absolutely also be considered.
 However, even with those types of data collection efforts, often teams are ultimately still coding that data using some sort of form (e.g., observation form), further supporting the need to build forms that collect quality data.